 Moving a balance you owe from a high-interest rate credit card to a credit card that offers a lower APR is often a good financial move that can lead to beneficial results.
 A credit union can offer 0% APR on balance transfers, allowing you to pay down debt without interest charges for a set period of time.
 Make sure you have good credit, and find an offer where you don’t have a balance transfer fee or annual fee.

 Membership eligibility is required.
 Credit cards are subject to credit approval.
-Rates and terms subject to change.
+Program availability, rates and terms are subject to change.
+Rewards access subject to account status and other criteria at time of redemption.
 The 0% Annual Percentage Rate (APR) is a promotional rate for only balance transfers and cash advances made during the first 90 days your account is open.
 Purchases are not included.
 We will not charge you any interest on purchases if you pay your ENTIRE balance, including balance transfers and cash advances, by the due date each month.
 If the ENTIRE balance is not paid, then interest will be charged on any purchases, but not on the balance transfers and/or cash advances made during the first 90 days of the account opening.
 Promotional rate balances will remain at 0% APR for twelve months starting from the date of the initial balance transfer or cash advance request.
 Beginning with the thirteenth month, any remaining balance will be repriced to an APR of % to % for a Premier Rate credit card or % to % for a CashBack Rewards card based on your creditworthiness and other factors.
+There is no fee for Balance Transfers.
+A Cash Advance fee of up to 2% of the amount of each Cash Advance is charged.
 Contact the Consumer Lending Center for complete details.